python-sge/sge/doc-src/hello_world.rst

 You might be wondering: why do we keep doing this every frame?
 Can't we just do it once, since we're not changing the image?
 In fact, we can't.
-:meth:`sge.Game.project_text` shows our text, but it only does so for one frame.
-You can think of it as working like a movie projector: if you keep the projector on, you will continue to see the image, but as soon as the projector stops projecting the image, you can no longer see the image from the projector.  :meth:`sge.Game.project_text` and other similar projection methods work the same way.
+:meth:`sge.dsp.Game.project_text` shows our text, but it only does so for one frame.
+You can think of it as working like a movie projector: if you keep the projector on, you will continue to see the image, but as soon as the projector stops projecting the image, you can no longer see the image from the projector.  :meth:`sge.dsp.Game.project_text` and other similar projection methods work the same way.

 Starting the Game
 =================